The Backbone of the Roman Military

 Equipment and Tactical Evolution

 Over the 3rd and 2nd centuries BC, Roman equipment and tactics evolved.
 The gladius hispaniensis, adopted from Iberian mercenaries after the Punic Wars, became the standard sword for all heavy infantry.
+Its leaf-shaped blade was effective for both cut and thrust.
 The pilum replaced earlier javelin types, with its soft iron shank that bent on impact, making the thrown weapon useless for the enemy to return.

 The Triarii’s spear, the hasta, began to be phased out as the manipular system gave way to the cohort legion.
 By the time of Gaius Marius (late 2nd century BC), the distinction between Hastati, Principes, and Triarii had largely disappeared.
 Marius standardized recruitment and equipment, creating the professional legionary who was armed uniformly with pila, gladius, and scutum.
 The cohort replaced the maniple as the basic tactical unit, and the three-class system became obsolete.